Zay-Yar-Htay/Electronic-Products-Rating-Analysis/README.md

 * Variations in customer satisfaction were observed across different categories, with certain brands excelling in specific product segments.

 3. Impact of Product Features on Ratings:
-* Product features such as color and dimensions showcased varying effects on customer ratings.
+* Product features such as color showcased varying effects on customer ratings.
 * Multicolor products tended to receive higher average ratings, suggesting a preference for diverse color options among consumers.
-* Products with specific dimensions, particularly within certain ranges, correlated with higher customer satisfaction, highlighting the importance of product design and specifications.

 **Recommendations:**
 1. Enhance Product Quality and Customer Experience: